 Pop-culture imagery has fed me a ton of lies over the years about how sex looks.
 (Like, why is everyone on TV so okay with breaking lamps and running into walls in the heat of the moment?)
 The most enduring and wildly incorrect one, though, is that if you’re a woman having penetrative sex, after three thrusts, max, you’ll orgasm.
-The boils my blood because in reality, fewer than 20 percent of women can orgasm from penetration alone.
+This boils my blood because in reality, fewer than 20 percent of women can orgasm from penetration alone.

 Welcome to the orgasm gap!
 Typically, the concept points to how during the sexual encounters of heterosexual men and women, 65 percent of women report reaching orgasm versus 95 percent of men, according to a 2017 study published in the Archives of Sexual Behavior.
 But, since that’s based on the sexual encounter of penetrative sex, we need to widen our understanding of what constitutes sex in the first place and then make those practices the norm.
 Because while that low statistic isn’t the most confidence boosting, other research has found that only about 5 percent of women report never being about to climax ever.